sitespeedio/browsertime/jsdoc/tutorials/06-Error-handling.md

   } catch (e) {
-    // Oops that link do not exist and will throw an exception await commands.measure.stopAsFailure('Could not click on the link');
+    // Oops that link do not exist and will throw an exception await commands.measure.stopAsError('Could not click on the link');
   }

 };